apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Quick News: GTA6, Michael, Switch, Marty, You**
+**The view from countries where Trump's win really matters**

-You can read more about it [here](https://www.darkhorizons.com/quick-news-gta6-michael-switch-marty-you/).
+You can read more about it [here](https://www.bbc.com/news/articles/c4gpd2487e5o).

 ## Requirements
 - Python 3.8